-The Illinois Constitution gives two kinds of legislative immunity.
-The first, immunity from arrest while traveling to or from sessions of the General Assembly except in cases of treason, felony, or breach of the peace, is almost meaningless today because "breach of the peace" is interpreted to include ordinary offenses such as speeding.
-Thus this immunity in effect applies only to civil arrest, which almost never occurs today.
+Legislative The Illinois Constitution grants two kinds of legislative immunity.
+The first, immunities The Illinois Constitution grants two kinds of legislative immunity.
+The first, immunity from arrest while traveling to or from sessions of the General Assembly except in cases of treason, felony, or breach of the peace,51 is almost meaningless today because "breach of the peace" is interpreted to include ordinary offenses such as speeding.
+Thus this immunity effectively applies only to civil arrest, which almost never occurs today.